Skip to main content

 OpenVPN server creation #

-You are strongly advised to read the previous article, in which I present OCI’s “Always Free” offer, which we are going to use.
+You are strongly advised to read the introduction of this serie, in which I present OCI’s “Always Free” offer, which we are going to use.
 Notions such as creating a VM, allocating its resources, accessing it, transferring files, configuring the firewall, … were covered.

 Thumbnail Oracle Minecraft Server